gvp-study/SFND_Unscented_Kalman_Filter/UKF.md

 ```
 ### ProcessMeasurements
 I then filled in the ProcessMeasurements() functions as follows.
+This function checks if the system is initializing and if so, uses the lidar or radar measurements to directly set some of the elements of the state vector if possible.
+If the state has been initialized, it will first predict the estimated state based on the plant equation for the delta_t.
+Once this apriori state is obtained, it will check the type of measurement and call the UpdateLidar or UpdateRadar functions appropriately to update the state vector from the measurement.

 ```C++
 void UKF::ProcessMeasurement(MeasurementPackage meas_package) {
     bool is_radar = meas_package.sensor_type_ == MeasurementPackage::RADAR;